 2. serve and delight customers with quality food produced with integrity, and

-3. that treat employees, suppliers and competitors fairly.
+3. treat employees, suppliers and competitors fairly.

 Our hope is that investors will experience great satisfaction from the connection to, and involvement with, these compelling young entrepreneurs pursuing high-risk endeavors with potentially world-changing beneﬁts.